 Canary Wharf has partnered up with Love Open Water to bring us an amazing open water swimming venue just in time for summer!
 The water is kept clean with the latest technology and is regularly tested to ensure high levels of cleanliness, so you can feel confident and safe while swimming.
 Sessions are also lifeguarded to keep you safe and make sure you're enjoying yourself.
 This is the perfect opportunity to take a dip in Middle Dock!

-If you're looking for a workout that's both challenging and fun, try stair climbing at Fraser Place Canary Wharf!.
+If you're looking for a workout that's both challenging and fun, try stair climbing at Fraser Place Canary Wharf serviced apartment!
 You can easily access the stairs regardless of the weather.
 And what better way to work out than by taking on the elements?
 Climbing stairs is a great way to get your heart rate up whatever the weather.
 Or simply book a slot at our small gym for a good workout

-Friday nights are about to get a lot more fun with Pergola Lates.
+Friday nights are about to get a lot more fun at Canary Wharf Pergola Lates.
 This new late-night entertainment option in Canary Wharf features live music and DJs playing Disco, Funk and House.
 No tickets or entry fee are required, so you can just show up and party until the early hours.
 With a fresh line-up of acts every week, Pergola Lates is the perfect way to kick off your weekend.
 So come on down and have a good time!

 If you're looking for a unique music experience, look no further than Sofar Sounds in Canary Wharf.
 This intimate concert series features up-and-coming artists in a variety of genres, performing in unusual venues.
 The small crowd size and lack of stage mean that you'll get an up-close-and-personal experience with the artists, and the relaxed setting makes for a truly memorable night.
 Whether you're a fan of folk, rock, pop, or anything in between, Sofar Sounds is sure to have a show that you'll enjoy.